laminlabs/lamin-blog/docs/good-memory.md

 ---

 In December 2025 I realized that large models would soon operate most of the small models in biological R&D.
-LLMs, via AI agents, started reliably executing work plans of remarkable complexity, in particular in software engineering, but then also in data science, machine learning, and experimental design, that is, the core of computational R&D.
+LLMs, via AI agents, started reliably executing work plans of remarkable complexity, in particular in software engineering, but also in data science, machine learning, and experimental design.

-I started working on improving the interface of machine learning and data infrastructure for scRNA-seq data in 2016 with `scanpy`, `anndata`, and other Python data tools.
+I started working on improving the interface of machine learning and data infrastructure for scRNA-seq data in 2016 with `scanpy` & `anndata`.
 For 3 years the goal was to reduce the cognitive load & time spent by individual scientists on wrangling files.
-During another 3 years of leading computational teams at ML-for-bio company Cellarity in close integration with wetlab & automation teams it turned out that the biggest gains for a team weren't in optimizing an individual scientist's workflow, but in how humans and models would learn and improve together.
+After transitioning to leading computational teams at ML-for-bio company Cellarity in close integration with wetlab & automation teams for another 3.5 years, it was evident that the biggest gains for a team weren't in optimizing for the individual scientist, but for how humans and models would learn and improve together.
-I felt it was clear that this would best be achieved through a "shared memory", a query layer that would allow us to close larger-scale feedback loops.[^largefeedbackloop]
+I felt it was clear that this would best be achieved through a "shared memory layer", a query layer that would allow teams to close larger-scale feedback loops.[^largefeedbackloop]
-Now we have these very useful AI agents -- which behave like a mix of junior colleagues, general experts, and small/narrow models -- and the question is whether this changed that premise.
+Now we have these very useful AI agents -- which behave like a mix of junior colleagues, general experts, and small/narrow models -- and I wonder whether this changed that premise.

-I think it didn't because this new abundance of this peculiar kind of intelligent agency is both completely lost if it's not exposed to the right context and suffers from short context windows & context rot.
+For a moment, I was worried that the premise changed and I might have worked on the wrong problem all these years.
+But in the next moment it was clear that it didn't because this new abundance of this peculiar kind of intelligent agency is completely lost if it's not exposed to the right context.
+And in addition, it suffers from short context windows & context rot.
 Similar to how junior colleagues benefit from supervision with rich & relevant context that lets them find the right way to think about a problem, agents perform remarkable work if they have it or produce unusable slop if they don't.

 I don't think anyone debates that this is the key bottleneck of current AI systems, so I want to spend most of this note on what an optimal shared memory for agents and humans could look like.